 - Smudge proof

-People who have used makeup products such as mascara, eyeliner and liquid lip colors which may contain PFAS may have unknowingly been exposed to toxic chemicals which were not on product label and may be eligible for compensation.
+People who have used makeup products such as mascara, eyeliner and liquid lip colors which may contain PFAS may have unknowingly been exposed to toxic chemicals which were not on product labeling may be eligible for compensation.
+No lawsuit settlements have been offered and numerous lawsuits are ongoing.